Key takeaways

 • To find out who currently owns your mortgage, you can follow these steps:

-2. Review Closing Documents: Look through your closing documents, including the promissory note and deed of trust.
+2. Review closing documents: Look through your closing documents, including the promissory note and deed of trust.
 These documents may include information about the original lender and any subsequent transfers of ownership.

 • As a homeowner, you typically cannot prevent your mortgage from being sold or transferred.
 The lender has the legal right to sell the mortgage to another entity, lender or investor, under federal law and under the terms of your loan contract (read the fine print).
 In fact, it’s a pretty common practice in the mortgage industry.
-While you can’t stop the sale of your mortgage, you have rights under the Real Estate Settlement Procedures Act (RESPA) that require both your current and new servicer to provide you with notices and information about the transfer.
+While you can’t stop the sale of your mortgage, you have rights under the Real Estate Settlement Procedures Act (RESPA) that require your current and new servicers to provide you with notices and information about the transfer.